smithylee81/MARVELous-Quiz/README.md

 8. [Am I Responsive](http://ami.responsivedesign.is/)
     - The Am I Responsive site for checking responsive display on a variety of screens.
 9. Code Institute Mentor - Spencer Barriball, for continuous support and assistance.
-10. Friend & Developer - Peter Singh, for continuous support, encouragement and his JavaScript knowledge.
+10. Friend & Developer - Peter Singh, for continuous support, encouragement, and his JavaScript knowledge.

 ---
 ## Acknowledgements

-- ### My CI Mentor for continuous helpful support, guidance and feedback.
+- ### My CI Mentor for continuous helpful support, guidance, and feedback.
 - ### The Code Institute Tutor Support Team for their advice and guidance.
-- ### Harry Dhillon for peer support, advice, guidance and encouragement. (https://github.com/Harry-Leepz)
+- ### Harry Dhillon for peer support, advice, guidance, and encouragement. (https://github.com/Harry-Leepz)
 - ### The slack community for peer support and encouragement and tutorial YouTube videos which were very helpful:

 - [YouTube Video - Milestone 2 Planning with Aukje van der Wal] (https://youtu.be/40vLxYUJiQY)